+Full-time study programme

-Full-time study A full-time study programme is a study programme whose structure is such that students are assumed not to participate in any activities other than programme academic activities.
+A full-time study programme is a study programme whose structure is such that students are assumed not to participate in any activities other than academic activities.

-A provision in a law or regulation that makes it possible to deviate from Hardship clause regulatory provisions in favour of the student or external student.
+Hardship clause A provision in a law or regulation that makes it possible to deviate from regulatory provisions in favour of the student or external student.

-He / him is taken here to refer to men, women and individuals who do not He / him identify as either of these options.
+He / him He / him is taken here to refer to men, women and individuals who do not identify as either of these options.